-After providing the ADA Specialist with appropriate documentation and need for academic accommodations, documentation will be reviewed on an individual, case-by-case basis.
+After providing the ADA Specialist/Vice President of Academics & Career Pathways with appropriate documentation and need for academic accommodations, documentation will be reviewed on an individual, case-by-case basis.
 Reasonable accommodations are individually determined and will be based on the functional impact of the condition and its likely interaction with the environment (course assignments, program requirements, physical design, etc.).
 As such, accommodation recommendations may vary from individual to individual with the "same" disability.